Baltic Sustainability Awards

 2. What are the key dates for the Awards?

 2.4.
-The Winners will be announced at the Baltic Sustainability Awards ceremony (the Ceremony) that will take place on November 30, 2022, in Splendid Palace, Riga, Latvia and online.
-If there will be restrictions for onsite events due to the epidemiological situation in Latvia, the Ceremony will take place online.
+The Winners will be announced at the Baltic Sustainability Awards ceremony (the Ceremony) that will take place on December 7, 2023, in Splendid Palace, Riga, Latvia and online.

 3. What are the Awards Categories and who will be awarded?